-- i) Contributed to the development of knowledge management in an office environment. - ii) Work experience in more than one organisation. - iii) Proficiency in Irish or other languages.
+- i) A Diploma in Legal Studies, or equivalent relevant 3rd level qualification e.g. King's Inns Diploma in Legal Studies. - ii) Completed or completing the Law Society FE1 Exams. - iii) Contributed to the development of knowledge management in an office environment. - iv) Work experience in more than one organisation. - v) Membership of the Irish Institute of Legal Executives.